Tatsuji Fuse: Early life and education

 Fuse was born in the rural Hebita Village, Oshika District (now in Ishinomaki), Miyagi Prefecture, Empire of Japan.
 He was the second son of farmer Eijiro Fuse (布施 榮二郞).

 He attended the Jinjou Elementary School.
 Afterwards, he attended a traditional school, where he studied the Chinese classics.
 He was particularly moved by the philosophy of Mozi, although Fuse read widely from both Western and Eastern texts in his youth.

 He was baptized in the Japanese Orthodox Church, and attended a seminary affiliated with the Holy Resurrection Cathedral in Tokyo, but dropped out after three months.
 After his marriage, he converted to his wife's faith of Nichiren Buddhism.

 In 1899, he left for Tokyo to attend the Tokyo Semmon Gakko, a predecessor of Waseda University.
 It was around this time that he came into contact with international students, particularly Korean students.
 He also attended Meiji Law School, a predecessor of Meiji University, from which he graduated in 1902.

 Legal career

 Career as a prosecutor

 Fuse passed the judge's exam at the age of 22, and became an assistant prosecutor in Utsunomiya in April 1903.
 However, he resigned by August.
-In his letter of resignation, Fuse described the behavior of the prosecution as "wolf-like" in a case that he worked on, in which a mother was charged with murder after killing her child and attempting and failing to commit suicide.
+In his letter of resignation, Fuse described the behavior of the prosecution as "wolf-like" in a case that he worked on, in which a mother was charged with murder after killing her child and attempting suicide.